Encrypt sensitive configuration values

 • smtp_pass

-This file is located in install_location/event-plugins/email.conf.
+This file is located in INSTALL_DIRECTORY/event-plugins/email.conf.
 Encryption for the smtp_pass field must be manually enabled.

 • [ldap]: search_password

-You are not required to configure the following DataStax Agent configuration fields in address.yaml.
+DataStax Agent configuration fields in address.yaml can be optionally encrypted.
 OpsCenter provides the values from opscenterd.conf to the DataStax Agents when it connects.

-If you set the DataStax Agent configuration fields values in address.yaml and set config_encryption_active to true in address.yaml in addition to opscenterd.conf, you must supply the encrypted values for those fields.
+If you set the DataStax Agent configuration fields values in address.yaml, and you set config_encryption_active to true in both address.yaml and opscenterd.conf, then you must supply the encrypted values for these fields.

 • access_secret